ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/README.md

 * Mr. Jesse Roberts - Professor and Faculty Advisor

 * Project Stakeholders - This project was developed for anyone who needs to inspect their crawlspace.
-Whether
+This includes homeowners, building inspectors, and renovators.
+The system is also a great solution for anyone experiencing issues with mold or unsafe crawlspace conditions.

 # Repo Guide
 This repository contains the entirety of the Autonomous Crawlspace Inspection Robot’s REV1 design files.
 The folder breakdown is as follows